-I am considering admitting one or two new graduate students for the 2017-18 academic year (applications deadline 15 December 2016).
+Because I have a very full lab, I am not going to be able to admit any new graduate students for the 2018-19 academic year (applications deadline 15 December 2017).
+Please check back for next year, and check out the labs of my colleagues Karen Holl, Ingrid Parker, and Kai Zhu, who have similar interests.
 I am particularly interested in students who want to explore ways to apply evolutionary ecology to understanding and solving environmental problems.
 Be sure to contact me well in advance of the application deadline.

 I am best able to support students who work on applied evolutionary ecology of plants and/or fungi.
 My lab does extensive work in forest ecosystems, as well as in grasslands and highly managed ecosystems, in both tropical (especially Latin America) and California ecosystems.
 Work in my lab includes observational and manipulative experiments, blends laboratory and field research, and strives to connect practice to theory.

 Although my lab is focused on applied ecology, my students are expected to develop a significant social science component to their dissertation, in addition to an applied ecology focus.
 I am particularly interested in supporting students with scholarly interests in inquiry-based and experiential learning as part of their dissertation work.

 If you are interested in applying to join the Gilbert Lab, please send me an email (email@example.com) describing

 - why you want to do a Ph.D. in my lab and in the Environmental Studies program,

 - your previous research experiences, and

 - relevant academic and work background.

 Please note that students entering the Environmental Studies doctoral program should be particularly interested in embracing an interdisciplinary program and incorporating both natural and social sciences into their dissertation research.